 - For larger surfaces, it is recommended to use a polishing machine.
 It does the polishing job in the shortest possible time and the degree of gloss is much higher than with simple polishing by hand and cloth.

 - The wood surface can also be polished.

-You get the perfect finish with a high-quality polyurethane paint from a professional.
+You get the perfect finish with high-quality polyurethane paint from a professional.
 The easiest alternative is to use hard wax oil, which is applied to both the wood and the resin surface.
 After drying (approx. two to three days) further coats can be applied until the oil does not absorb any more.
-Afterwards the surface can also be polished again to obtain a high-quality surface.
+Afterward, the surface can also be polished again to obtain a high-quality surface.

 Last but not least, carnauba wax can be applied to provide optimum protection for both the epoxy resin and the wood.
 Carnauba wax is the hardest natural wax and can be applied evenly with a lambskin pad and a drill or polishing machine.

 We hope to have given you a good insight into the possibilities of epoxy resin and wood.
-With this information you should now be able to implement your individual project in the best possible informed and prepared way.
+With this information, you should now be able to implement your individual project in the best possible informed and prepared way.
 Good luck!